 Sue John, Glasgow Women's Library

-Italian cuisine and the east go hand in hand with Celino’s and Coia’s, two much loved local restaurants.
+Italian cuisine and the east go hand in hand with Celino’s and Coia's Cafe, two much loved local restaurants, which have been serving the community and visitors for years; in fact Coia's first opened in 1928!

-The Winged Ox offers great food inside the stunning St Luke’s, a beautifully converted 19th century church.
+The Winged Ox offers great food inside the stunning St Luke’s, a converted 19th century church.
+Meanwhile much is expected from newbie Mesa as it is sister restaurant to the hugely popular Cafe Strange Brew.

 Complementing the brilliant food are the three great breweries in the area, all specialising in something different.
-Head to Tennent’s for a tour of the oldest brewery in Scotland and get behind the scenes of this iconic Scottish brand, or pop next door to Drygate Brewing Co., a craft brewery that lets you see the beer being brewed before you.
+Head to Tennent’s and experience their brand new immersive visitor centre before setting off on a tour of the oldest brewery in Scotland, getting behind the scenes of this iconic Scottish brand; or pop next door to Drygate Brewing Co., a craft brewery that lets you see the beer being brewed before you.
 Finally, purists will fancy a pint at WEST Brewery, with all of their beers brewed in strict accordance with the 1516 Reinheitsgebot, the ancient German Purity Law.
-On a sunny day it’s a decision you won’t regret – the WEST beer hall looks onto Glasgow Green and you’ll get a great view of the stunning Templeton Building that the brewery is housed in too!
+On a sunny day, it’s a decision you won’t regret – the WEST beer hall looks onto Glasgow Green and you’ll get a great view of the stunning Templeton Building that the brewery is housed in too!

-Don’t forget to set aside some time in the evening for the east too - Glasgow’s status as a UNESCO City of Music, one of only two in the UK, partly owes itself to the city’s iconic venues, the most famous of which being The Barrowlands.
+Stay east for the evening too!
+Glasgow’s status as a UNESCO City of Music, one of only two in the UK, partly owes itself to the city’s iconic venues, the most famous of which being The Barrowlands.

 Wondering who’s played there before?
 The nearby Album Pathway at Barrowland Park lists the name and date of thousands of bands that have played the legendary venue, arranged like records on a shelf.

 And when it comes to an amazing atmosphere in the east, football fans will know all about the thunderous crowd at Celtic Park, home to Celtic Football Club.
-Take yourself on a guided tour around the grounds or if you can, get tickets to a match to experience it for yourself!
-The nearby Emirates Arena and Sir Chris Hoy Velodrome were also home to some fantastic sporting action during the 2014 Commonwealth Games too – try a lap around the velodrome on a taster session if you’re up for it!
-It's also the base for Scotland's only professional netball team UWS Sirens and Scotland's professional basketball team The Glasgow Rocks.
+Take yourself on a guided tour (rated 4 Stars by the Scottish Tourist Board Visitor Centre) around the grounds, or if you can, get tickets to a match to experience it for yourself!
+The nearby Emirates Arena and Sir Chris Hoy Velodrome was also home to some fantastic sporting action during the 2014 Commonwealth Games – try a lap around the velodrome on a taster session if you’re up for it!
+It's also the base for Scotland's only professional netball team Strathclyde Sirens and Scotland's professional basketball team The Glasgow Rocks.
+And just slightly further East you'll find Tollcross International Swimming Centre which has been host to many major international aquatics events, most recently at Glasgow 2018 European Championships in August, and in 2019, it'll be the host venue to The LEN European Short Course Swimming Championships from December 4-8.

 Visitors looking to experience some of the arts have plenty to explore in the east.
-The influence and work of the many creatives in the area has turned this corner of the city into a hub for the city’s artists and creators, and an exciting place to visit.
-Start at David Dale Gallery for regular exhibitions showcasing emerging artists, before moving onto the nearby Many Studios, Market Gallery, Telfer Gallery, and the Visual Artists’ Unit for some of the most engaging visual arts programmes in the city.
-You’ll also most likely spot a few pieces of street art along the way too – the huge depiction of St Mungo at the top end of High Street is unmissable.
+This corner of the city has become a hub for the city’s artists and creators, making it an exciting place to visit.
+Start at David Dale Gallery for regular exhibitions showcasing emerging artists, before moving onto the nearby Many Studios, Market Gallery, and the Visual Artist Unit for some of the most engaging visual arts programmes in the city.
+You’ll also most likely spot a few pieces of street art along the way too, as part of the city centre mural trail – the huge depiction of St Mungo at the top end of High Street is unmissable.

 So there you have it – the east is a rewarding and unforgettable neighbourhood to explore on your trip to Glasgow, filled with everything that you might expect and a plethora of hidden gems.
 And if you’re looking to delve a little deeper, find out even more interesting things to see and do on our neighbourhoods map!